NDUWRDC/NDU-Thesis-Template/README.md

 - [Zotero Connector](https://www.zotero.org/download/) for Zotero integration in browser Firefox/Chrome/Safari/Edge
 - [Better BibTeX (BBT)](https://retorque.re/zotero-better-bibtex/) an extension for Zotero, follow the [instructions](https://retorque.re/zotero-better-bibtex/installation/)

+Zotero can be run on a [portable edition of Firefox](https://portableapps.com/apps/internet/firefox_portable)

 ### Version Control System (optional)
 The usage of a distributed [VCS](https://en.wikipedia.org/wiki/Distributed_version_control) will help to not loose a single version of the report with the option to restore former work and work together in teams.
 An online repository is syncronized with your local files.
+To learn more about LaTeX you can use the [Overleaf documentation](https://www.overleaf.com/learn/latex/Main_Page), it's a great place to see the many possibilities that come with LaTeX.
 See  also a more detailed [git tutorial for LaTeX projects](https://www.desy.de/~bargheer/gitintro/git.html).

 #### Install git
 * [Git 2.29.2.2](https://git-scm.com/downloads) (November 2020): 258 MB of free disk space required.
+There is also a portable git version available.

 #### Install a GUI
 There are several Shell Interfaces available for git to make the usage more comfortable, [some examples out of many](https://git-scm.com/download/gui/windows):